Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

   e.g. plants can makes students happier
 * Staff shouldn't get stuck in toilets anymore

-  This actually effected more than toilets but theres where it was originally noticed.
+  This actually effected more than toilets but that is where it was originally noticed.
 * Scroll bars have been improved